Haileybury and Imperial Service College

-Haileybury, formally Haileybury and Imperial Service College, is an academically selective, co-educational public school (English independent boarding and day school) for 11- to 18-year-olds near Hertford in England.
+Haileybury is a co-educational public school (fee-charging boarding and day school for 11-to-18-year-olds) located in Hertford Heath, Hertfordshire.
 It is a member of the Rugby Group and enrols pupils at the 11+, 13+ and 16+ stages of education.
 Over 890 pupils attend Haileybury, of whom more than 550 board.
+The campus occupies over 500 acre of Hertfordshire countryside, approximately 20 mi from London.

 Academic

 Haileybury was judged 'Excellent in all areas' in its 2022 Inspection Report by the Independent Schools Inspectorate (ISI).